karanvasnani/aws-app-mesh-examples/walkthroughs/howto-ingress-gateway/README.md

 ![System Diagram](./howto-ingress-gateway.png "System Diagram")

+Additionally, at the gateway task an external proxy (Nginx) will be used to proxy all traffic passing through Envoy and will be configured to emit Access Logs in a custom json format (specified in `src/nginx/nginx.conf` file).
+In order to achieve this routing Iptable networking will be setup using a `proxyinit` container.
+The flow of traffic at the gateway would be as below:

+	Ingress traffic → Envoy Ingress Port → Nginx Inbound Port → Envoy Egress Port → Upstream Application

  Let's now jump into an example of App Mesh Ingress in action.

 ## Step 1: Prerequisites